hugomorg/flume/README.md

 end
 ```

 All that it asks is that your callbacks return predictable tuples, either `{:ok, result}` or `{:error, reason}`.
-It will stop at the first error and nothing later will be executed.
+It will stop at the first error and nothing later will be executed - unless `run_async` is used.
+See the docs for more info.

 ## Installation